hai020898/Soundwave_landing_page/README.md

 I designed a webpage for a fictional Music Streaming App.

-The prototype was designed using Figma and was then replicated with HTML, CSS and Javascript.
+The prototype was designed using Figma and was then replicated with HTML and CSS.